sihamlamssaoui/Future-Of-Blockchain/README.md

 ## Future-Of-Blockchain

 #  dAirBnB
-## a decentralised accomodation rental market on the Tezos blockchain
+## A decentralised accomodation rental market on the Tezos blockchain

 This project is about a proof of concept smart contract for the decentralised negotiation of rental agreements.